 If you help a family member

-or friend with a health condition, you’re a family caregiver
+or friend manage a health condition or daily life, you’re a family caregiver

 YOU can make a difference when your loved one is in the hospital

 Hospital patients have a lot to manage, but they’re too sick or hurt to do it all.
 They need a family member or friend to help.
 That person is called a family caregiver.